 Imagine if you had two piggy banks in your house.
 One you use to save money for a rainy day, and the other was for meeting your daily expenses.
 Ordinarily, you would focus on the daily expenses first and then deposit whatever was leftover in the rainy day fund.

 Now imagine you had two piggy banks to simply save money.
-No specifics, just generally save money to meet your needs.
+Again, no specifics, just generally save money to meet your needs.

 The bees work in the same way and can sometimes fill up the super before stocking up on honey in the brood box.
 It’s been known to happen.